JuliaActuary/JuliaActuary.org/blog/coding-for-the-future.md

 **The actuary of the future needs to have coding as one of their core skills.** Already today, the advances of business processes, insurance products, and financial ingenuity are written with lines of code — *not* spreadsheets.
 Not being able to code *necessarily* means that you are *following* what others are doing today.

-It's commonly accepted now that in order to gather insights from your data, you need to know how to code.
+It's commonly accepted now that to gather insights from your data, you need to know how to code.
 Similar to your data, your business architecture, modeling needs, and product peculiarities are often better suited to customized solutions.
 Why stop at data science when learning how to solve problems with a computer?

 ## The 10x Actuary

-As we swing back to a technological focus, we do not leave the the finance-driven complexity behind.
+As we swing back to a technological focus, we do not leave the finance-driven complexity behind.
 The increasingly complex business needs will highlight a large productivity difference between an actuary who can code and one who can't — simply because the former can react, create, synthesize, and model faster than the latter.
 From the efficiency of transforming administration extracts, summarizing and aggregating valuation output, to analyzing claims data in ways that spreadsheets simply can't handle, you can become a "**10x Actuary**"[^4].

 Flipping switches in a graphical user interface versus being able to *build models* is the difference between having a surface-level familiarity and having full command over the analysis and the concepts involved — with the flexibility to do what your software can't.

-Your current software might be able to perform the first layer of analysis, but be at a loss when you want to visualize, perform sensitivity analysis, statistics, stochastic analysis, or process automation.
+Your current software might be able to perform the first layer of analysis but be at a loss when you want to visualize, perform sensitivity analysis, statistics, stochastic analysis, or process automation.
 Things that, when done programmatically, are often just a few lines of additional code.

 Do I advocate dropping the license for your software vendor?
 No, not yet anyway.
 But the ability to supplement and break out of the modeling box has been an increasingly important part of most actuaries' work.